grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

     record label (Boussiphone, Koutoubiaphone) and quality of the records.
   </p>
   <p>
-    I was a lucky man and greed got a bit of the best of me.
+    I felt like I was a lucky man and greed got a bit of the best of me.
     The next day, I tried to find other shops in the medina of Casablanca.
 I found one other souk, who sold mainly cassettes and some records on the ground.
 Most records were Bollywood 7